James Elliott, AICP

 As a person with a visual impairment that prevents him from driving, Jim is acutely aware of the challenges people with visual impairments face in the built environment.
 He has played a key role in several national-level pedestrian and bicycle research projects to investigate ways to make innovative street designs like shared streets, separated bike lanes, and roundabouts more accessible to people with vision disabilities.

-Outside the office, Jim is busy with two young boys, who are almost as enthusiastic about cruising the neighborhood by bike as he is.
+Outside the office, Jim is busy with two boys, who are almost as enthusiastic about cruising the neighborhood by bike as he is.